Steckschwein/steckschwein.github.io/content/sbc/index.md

 | $0260 | Expansion Slot 1 |
 | $0270 | reserved |

 The four "banking registers" are used to select the memory page to be mapped into which slot.
+Writing 0 into the banking register for slot 0 ($0230) will map the first 16k of the 512k into slot 0.